jfields4733/Jordan/-3AndNand/README.md

 #### Testing

 *XOR gates have evolved with [two different implementations](https://en.wikipedia.org/wiki/XOR_gate#More_than_two_inputs) with three or more inputs.
 Which does the verilog assign command implement?*

+## Ethics

+The ethics questions below are more important than your answers.
+The goal in answering them is to remember the question.
+So the best answers are a non-trivial, thoughtful, relevant hypothesis.

+#### Ethics of EDIF

+EDIF (Electric Design Interchange Format)  captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
+They both have to make money. *Summarize this wikipedia article  on the death of [EDIF](https://en.wikipedia.org/wiki/EDIF) standards in less than 200 words:*

+This course is asking you to document circuits first with the port diagram and then screen shots of Vivado and finally a discussion of testing.
+You are in the role of an engineering using Vivado on a project. *Which verilog version of the project_1 circuit (simple or complex) should be entered into Vivado?
+When is a more complex circuit a good thing and a simplified, reduced circuit a bad thing?*